openstack/ceilometer/doc/source/admin/telemetry-data-pipelines.rst

 target.
 The samples are sent without any modification.
 To set this option as the notification agents' target, set ``http://`` as a publisher endpoint in the pipeline definition files.
 The HTTP target should be set along with the publisher declaration.
-For example, addtional configuration options can be passed in: ``http://localhost:80/?option1=value1&option2=value2``
+For example, additional configuration options can be passed in: ``http://localhost:80/?option1=value1&option2=value2``

 The following options are availble: